11.21 STAKING AND CHECKING LOCATIONS OF STRUCTURES

 If visible damage does occur, driving should be discontinued before the pile is damaged to the point that it can no longer be incorporated into the structure.
 If penetration is adequate and the design bearing has been attained, the pile may be incorporated into the structure.
-If there is doubt concerning penetration and bearing, the Office of Construction should be consulted.
+If there is doubt concerning penetration and bearing, the Office of Construction and Materials should be consulted.

 Static Load Tests

 The use of Static Load Tests has become almost nonexistent since the Office of Materials purchased the Dynamic Pile Analyzer and since the Office of Construction switched driving control to the Wave Equation.
 However, the only "true" way to know a pile's capacity is to conduct a static load test.

 Today the load test is used to develop comparative data on something new.
 In 1994, the Office of Bridges and Structures investigated the use of 305 mm (12 inch) concrete pile.
 Plans where these pile were used had specific directions for location, tip elevation, and driving criteria.
 For situations where a load test is required that has not been included in contract documents, the Office of Construction will provide guidance for location and driving conditions.

 Conducting a static load test is requested through the Office of Materials, Special Investigations section.
 For all situations, DO NOT be too hasty to cut the piling off because about 1.5 m (5 feet) needs to protrude above the ground to conduct a load test.
 This section allows attachment of the jacking beam and instruments required for the test.
 (Refer to Appendix 11‑21 for information about load testing.)